tyreer/learning-notes/Egghead_getting-started-with-Redux.md

 };
 ```
 + Application reducer, _todoApp_, combines _todos_ and _visibilityFilter_ reducers
++ __Note: above syntax is replaced__ by __combineReducers()__ in next step, but in the above instance it illustrates how the one top-level reducer function calls the two other reducer functions and sets keys based on their values.
+Useful as a __functional programming example__
 + Initial state in this case ends up being defined by the default values in the child reducer arguments
   + const visibilityFilter = (__state = 'SHOW_ALL'__, action) => {}